alifaizankazmi/codingWithoutCoffee/content/posts/replaceAll.md

 Yes, tables exist in KDB.
 And we're going to find a way to replace all occurences of one value in a table with another.
 First, we need to learn how to create a table.

 ---
+Thanks to [Alex Hayden][alex-hayden-linkedin] for suggesting this exercise and for going over the Q code that I came up with!

 Those of you who are already familiar with `q-sql` and are not interested in finding alternative solutions to this problem: feel free to skip this post.

 ---